 On my most recent Library run, I came across a small book called The Coffee Bean (A Simple Lesson to Create Positive Change) by Damon West.
 Curious about the title and cover, I picked it up and flipped through the pages.
 Surprised by the simple story format and cool illustrations, I borrowed it thinking it would be an interesting and easy read.
-When I settled down to read it, I completed the book in an hour because of its simple yet fascinating message on how to overcome adversity and create positive change.
+When I settled down to read it, I completed the Coffee Bean story in an hour because of its simple yet fascinating message on how to overcome adversity and create positive change.

 The Coffee Bean story uses the powerful analogy of a pot of boiling water and how three objects (a carrot, an egg, and a coffee bean) are changed by the heat and pressure when placed into the pot.
 Though the carrot goes in hard; it becomes soft from the heat and the pressure of the water.
 The longer the carrot stays in the boiling water, the more it loses its original form, becoming softer and softer, eventually losing its vibrant color and taste.
 The egg has a hard outer shell that covers its soft liquid insides, but when placed in the boiling water, the soft liquid inside begins to get hard.
 And if the egg stays in the water for a long time, it becomes so hard that even the hard outer shell cracks.
 But when the coffee bean is placed into the pot of boiling water, it transforms the whole environment and water becomes coffee.
 So, as small as the coffee bean is, it is not changed by its circumstances, it completely changes its environment from the inside out.